Missed Insulin Dose Symptoms in Type 1 and Type 2 Diabetes

 If you missed an insulin dose or forgot a Lantus dose, it can affect both long and short-acting insulin.
 Missing it may cause blood sugar fluctuations, leading to periods of hyperglycemia and increased ketone production in the body, especially if multiple doses are skipped.

 Unsure what Lantus is?
-Lantus is a long-acting (24-hour) insulin glargine injection for both type 1 and type 2 diabetic people.
+Lantus is a long-acting (24-hour) insulin glargine injection for both type 1 and type 2 diabetes.
 Having 100 units/mL, this injection is available in a 3mL prefilled pen for single patient use and a 10mL vial for multiple doses.

 Note: In case of missing long-acting insulin like Lantus, you may need to take a correction dose of rapid-acting insulin after checking your blood glucose levels, as advised by your endocrinologist.